PROFILE - Grade 11

 Answer:

-Which of the following examples are you talking about keeping your savings from depreciation?
+In which of the following examples we are talking about saving your savings from depreciation?

-1) Tatiana bought an apartment in a prestigious area
+1) Tatyana bought an apartment in a prestigious area

 2) Sergey keeps the savings at home